Arm-Examples/publish-cmsis-example/README.md

 ---

-**_Note: This action will update the cache for [keil.arm.com](https://keil.arm.com), the changes are applied via a cronjob so a project published using this action will not appear on the website immediately._**
+**_Note: This action will update the datastore for [keil.arm.com](https://keil.arm.com), and the changes will later be picked up and displayed on the website.
+Hence, a project published using this action will not appear on the website immediately but within a couple of hours._**